By using our website, you agree to our use of cookies (Visit our privacy policy).

 Typos and other script issues can slow down a session and interrupt your rhythm.

-If you leave ambiguities in place until the live directed session starts, you may end up wasting the time of everyone involved.
+Otherwise, you may end up wasting the time of everyone involved.

-How you format a script will affect how it’s perceived by your voiceover talent.
+The way you format a script will affect how it’s perceived by your voiceover talent.

 New changes may need to be approved by a variety of stakeholders, leading to a time-consuming back and forth and a rescheduled session.